-The Cobble Hill CSA is a community supported agriculture cooperative located in Brooklyn, New York.
 Community Supported Agriculture (CSA) brings together farmers and people in neighboring communities into a direct, mutually beneficial relationship.
-The Cobble Hill CSA farms provide sun-ripened, freshly picked, sustainably grown produce to CSA members via weekly delivery to a central neighborhood location for 28 weeks each year (June to December).
-In return, the CSA community provides its farmers with a reliable and steady market throughout the season, regardless of natural fluctuations in harvest yields.
+The Cobble Hill CSA farms provide sun-ripened, freshly picked, sustainably grown produce to CSA members via weekly delivery to our neighborhood here in Brooklyn.
+Deliveries run throughout the growing season form June through December.
+The ability to provide farm goods directly to a reliable and steady community throughout the season, helps secure a portion of the farms income and future operation; and in turn supports our own future food security.

 CSA members may also subscribe for a weekly fruit share supplied by Wilklow Orchards, located in the Hudson Valley.
 Wilklow Orchards, which uses low-spray cultivation techniques, provides members with a constantly-changing selection of apples, stone fruits, berries, and more.
 In addition, members have the option to subscribe for supplemental shares of heirloom tomatoes and apple cider.